 A National Champion is crowned annually in each class.
 Points will be awarded for finishing positions and bonus points will be awarded for each driver, based on the number of cars in the class that finish the race.
 All race events will provide an opportunity to score points.
 A driver will use their best eight finishes in individual races for the year to determine their finishing position in the championship.
-The 13/13 rule is in full effect and any driver found at fault in an incident and assessed a 13/13 penalty will be ineligible for the Championship Series.
+Any driver found a fault in an incident and issued probation will forfeit the points earned in the individual race in which the incident occurred but would remain eligible for the Championship Series.

-2022 will be the 30th Anniversary for Club Racing.
+2022 was the 30th Anniversary for Club Racing.
 The "first ever" was celebrated at High Plains Raceway with the Rocky Mountain Region.
 The first race actually occurred at Second Creek track with Rocky Mountain Region but that track as been replaced with High Plains.
 The first "Founder" event was at Summitt Race Track where we had our 25th Anniversary celebration in 2017 with Alan Friedman, who developed the racing program.
 Also at Summitt Point we had our first Vintage race in 2016.
 The 2017 year also celebrated the first semi- pro race series with the factory prepared Porsche GT-4 Cayman.
 Six Races were completed for the GT4- Clubsport Cayman Trophy East Series.